JudeRosario/app-custom-email-headers/Readme.md

 ## Addon for the Post Voting Plugin (WPMUDEV)

-__This is a Add on to the [Appointments +](https://premium.wpmudev.org/project/post-voting-plugin/), it allows for custom email headers in outgoing messages.
+__This is a Add on to the [Appointments +](https://premium.wpmudev.org/project/appointments-plus/) , it allows for custom email headers in outgoing messages.
 It lets you send multipart messages with base64 encoded images as part of the message itself.__

 The problem is that it currently only works when you use the `<img href="some-url.jpeg">` approach.
 This is far from ideal because

-a) This causes many users to not see the images until they agree to download "external resource"
+ * This causes many users to not see the images until they agree to download "external resource"
-b) Most email systems classify your confirmation as SPAM because it linked to unknown domains/external resource.
+ * Most email systems classify your confirmation as SPAM because it linked to unknown domains/external resource.

 A+ confirmation emails can be sent using HTML as a feature.
 This plugin lets you send messages like as shown in this screenshot